Report: Tyrese Maxey to compete in NBA's 2024 three-point contest

 Maxey will compete in this year’s Starry 3-Point Contest, TNT’s Chris Haynes reported Monday night.

 The contest will take place on Feb.
-17 at Gainbridge Fieldhouse and Maxey will play in the All-Star Game itself the following night.
+17 in Indianapolis and Maxey will play in the All-Star Game itself the following night.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.